-As director of the SDSU Joan and Art Barron Veterans Center, Joan Putnam directs the Center which serves as the hub for all student veteran support services on campus.
-This includes all aspects of the veteran benefit programs for SDSU's undergraduate and graduate veterans, active duty military, reservists, and dependents.
-She also oversees SDSU's Veterans House.
+As Interim Director of the SDSU Joan and Art Barron Veterans Center, Derek oversees the services provided to all military-connected students at SDSU.
+This includes the Center which serves as the hub for all military-connected student support services on campus.
+Additionally, it includes all aspects of the military benefit programs for SDSU's undergraduate and graduate veterans, active duty military, reservists, and dependents.

 Military Liaison Officer

 Holly Shaffner joined the Barron Veterans Center team in December 2015 and she is a recent graduate of SDSU San Diego State University earning her degree in Journalism with an emphasis in Public Relations.
 She retired from the United States Coast Guard after serving 24 years in operational and staff assignments in both enlisted and officer ranks.
 Holly is responsible for outreach with local military bases and the veteran community in the San Diego area.
 She also serves as the campus military liaison for CSU California State University and SDSU “Troops to College” admissions programs which includes tracking the retention of veterans admitted under these programs.
 As a student, she was involved in the SDSU Student Veteran Organization and off campus she is integrated into the community serving active duty, veterans and families.
 Holly can be contacted at email@example.com or (619) 594-0834.